Premarin is a treatment for moderate to severe hot flashes due to menopause that has helped generations of women.

 Do not use estrogens with or without progestins to prevent heart disease, heart attacks, strokes or dementia (decline in brain function).

-Using estrogen-alone may increase your chances of getting strokes or blood clots.
+Using estrogen alone may increase your chances of getting strokes or blood clots.
 Using estrogens with progestins may increase your chances of getting heart attacks, strokes, breast cancer, or blood clots.

 Using estrogens, with or without progestins, may increase your chance of getting dementia, based on a study of women 65 years of age or older.

+Estrogens should be used at the lowest dose possible, only for as long as needed.
 You and your healthcare provider should talk regularly about whether you still need treatment.

-Do Not Take PREMARIN If You:
+Do Not Take Premarin If You:

 - Have unusual vaginal bleeding